Embodied Carbon Verification (ECV) Scheme

 Early adopters and supporters of the scheme include:

-Certification is confidential and organisations are only identified with their agreement.
-A register of ECV certified MEP products is under development to meet global demand from consultants and users of verified carbon data.
+Certification is confidential and organisations are only identified with their agreement and a register of ECV certified MEP products is under development to meet global demand from consultants and users of verified carbon data.